 At Fort Pitt, students are actively encouraged to make independent choices, with the knowledge that they are in a safe, secure and supportive environment.
 Staff at Fort Pitt educate and provide boundaries for students to make informed choices, through a safe environment and an empowering education.
 A well-established enrichment programme, offering a wide range of extracurricular clubs, encourages students to express themselves according to their interests and talents.

 Fort Pitt students learn that their behaviour has an effect on their own rights and those of others.
 All members of the school community treat each other with respect and this is reiterated through its teaching and learning environments, over which students are expected to exercise leadership and responsibility.
 Vertical tutor groups ensure that older students play a real part in the lives of new younger students, to the benefit of students across the age spectrum.

 Tolerance of those of different faiths and beliefs

 Students are actively encouraged to share their faith and beliefs within the school and celebrate festivities throughout the calendar year.
-The Religious Studies curriculum, which is compulsory for all students up to the end of KS4, provides a broad and balanced education on a range of faiths, religions and cultures.
+The Philosophy and Ethics curriculum, which is compulsory for all students up to the end of KS4, provides a broad and balanced education on a range of faiths, religions and cultures.
 Assemblies foster the spiritual value of silence and reflection, encouraging students to meditate upon the stories and success of role models from all walks of life.